 This is a simulation-based, judge-graded competition in which teams consisting of three to four students (who can be either graduate students or undergraduate students, from any disciplinary background) collaborate to provide policy analysis and recommendations in response to an evolving, fictional fact-pattern relating to cyber crisis and conflict.
 The competition is designed to reward substantive knowledge across a range of areas, including any number of policy domains as well as insights from technology, business, and law.
-And of course the competition also rewards both written and spoken communication skills.
+And of course, the competition also rewards both written and spoken communication skills.
 The event is on the record and proceedings may be photographed and recorded for public use.

 The competition revolves around a fictional simulated cyberattack scenario that evolves over the course of the competition, prompting teams to modify their policy priorities and recommendations as part of their written and oral presentations.
 We will distribute a set of fictional materials explaining the initial version of the scenario (along with guidelines for drafting the written response that teams must submit prior to the competition) on the same day that we announce which teams have been selected to participate in the competition.
-Each teams will draft written policy briefs in response to this initial scenario, and those written responses must be submitted at a later determined date.
-The written submissions will be scored as part of the grade for the first round of the competition (and recognition will be given to the best written submission).
-The rest of the first-round grade will be determined by the oral presentations that will then occur on the competition’s first live day.
+Each team will draft written policy briefs in response to this initial scenario, and those written responses must be submitted at a later determined date.
+The written submissions will be scored as part of the grade for the first round of the competition (and recognition will be given to the best-written submission).
+The rest of the first-round grade will be determined by the oral presentations that will then occur on the competition’s first day.
 The oral presentation for each team begins with a ten-minute presentation to judges based on the written brief, followed by ten minutes of answering questions from the judges.
 The judges' score of the qualifying round oral presentations will be combined with the team score from the more detailed written policy brief submitted in advance of the competition, and approximately ten teams will advance to the semi-final round on day two based on those combined results.

 There are cash prizes for the student members of all three teams that reach the final round of the competition.
-In 2019, the overall winning team received a total $2000 honorarium.
+In 2020, the overall winning team received a total $2000 honorarium.
 The second-place team received $1000.
 The third-place team received $500.
 The student members of all three finalist teams also received a starter-library of cybersecurity-related books.